 We are dedicated to the communities in which we live and work.
 As such we do our best to give back and volunteer whenever possible, including hosting our annual Liberty Classic Charity Golf Tournament.
 Here are some of the charities and groups we support:

 We always have opportunities for hard working people who care about what they do.
-We are looking for the following positions:
+We are looking for the following:

 Interested?
 We want to hear from you.

-This is an abridged version of an article originally published in Alberta Venture Magazine as part of their ‘Fast Growth 50’ list of Alberta companies.
+This is an abridged version of an article originally published in Alberta Venture Magazine as part of their ‘Fast Growth 50’ list.

 “We were raised with the idea of not having any debt, so we wanted to have as little debt as possible with as few obligations as possible.
 We could have gone to parents or aunts and uncles, but we felt like we wanted to do it on our own,” says Baldry.